 But killing moss and cleaning your driveway or pathway is not too difficult and can be very successful.
 You just need to follow some basic steps and use good moss killing products.
 The best method to kill moss on these types of surface depends upon the way that you wish to work and how you wish the surface to look upon completion.

-Before you start spraying your surfaces with moss killing chemicals, we recommend that you brush the area to remove as much dirt, loose growth and smaller areas of growth as possible.
-Our WIRE BROOM is especially good for this job as its wire bristles are very good at reaching into the pits and removing the moss growth.
-In addition to the wire broom we have a comprehensive RANGE OF BRUSHES that may be able to help with many tasks.
+Before you start spraying your surface with a moss killer, we strongly recommend that you brush the area to remove as much dirt, loose growth and smaller areas of growth as possible.
+Our WIRE BROOM is especially good for this job as its rigid wire bristles are more effective at reaching into the pits and removing the moss growth than most brooms, making the process quicker and easier.
+In addition to the wire broom we have a comprehensive RANGE OF BRUSHES to help with an array of tasks.

-If your surface has weeds growing then ideally a WEEDKILLER should be applied; weeds and moss require different treatments as they grow and feed in very different ways.
+If your surface has weeds growing, ideally a WEEDKILLER should be applied; weeds and moss require different treatments as they grow and feed in very different ways.
 A moss killer will not effectively kill weeds and a weed killer will not kill moss.

-Finally, you should remove anything that casts a shadow over the area as the more sunlight then the quicker that the surface will dry.
-The quicker the surface dries then the less moisture there is to feed the spores and moss.
-I do realise that there are many things that aren't very practical to remove such as your house, cars, large trees and maybe even the neighbour's house however if you can cut back overhanging branches and bushes then this will really help to reduce future moss growth.
+Finally, you should try to remove anything that casts a shadow over the area.
+The more sunlight, the quicker the surface will dry.
+The quicker the surface dries, the less moisture there is to feed the spores and moss.
+I do realise there are many things that aren't very practical to remove such as your house, cars, large trees (and maybe even the neighbour's house), however if you can cut back overhanging branches and bushes then this will really help to reduce future moss growth.